jonasongg/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

-If you would like to go back to the whole list of members, use `.
+If you would like to go back to the whole list of members, use `viewa`.
 You may check out the command [here](#423-viewing-applicants-viewapplicants-or-viewa)

 </div>